datafold/data-diff/README.md

   your SLO of e.g. 99.999% data integrity, and alert your team when data is missing.
-* **Debugging complex data pipelines.** Data can get lost in pipelines that may span a half-dozen systems.
-It's extremely difficult to track down where a row got lost without verifying each intermediate datastore.
+* **Debugging complex data pipelines.** Data can get lost in pipelines that may span a half-dozen systems. **data-diff** helps you efficiently track down where a row got lost without needing to individually inspect intermediate datastores.
 * **Detecting hard deletes for an `updated_at`-based pipeline**.
 If you're copying data to your warehouse based on an `updated_at`-style column, **data-diff** can find any hard-deletes that you may have missed.